MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/performance-diagnostics.md

 **Total data size:**
 \[ 17,280 \times 0.00001 = 0.1728 \text{ GB} \]

-**Data storage cost (LRS):**
+**Data storage cost:**
 \[ 0.1728 \text{ GB} \times \$0.045 = \$0.007776 \]

-Therefore, assuming steady stress on the VM, the storage cost is estimated to be less than 1 cent per month, assuming you use locally redundant storage.
+Therefore, assuming steady stress on the VM, the storage cost is estimated to be less than one cent per month, assuming you use locally redundant storage.